ftcister/ftcister.github.io/README.md

   A black hole simulation using CUDA.

 - **<a href="https://github.com/ftcister/Lol-AI-Predict" target="_blank">League AI Matches Predictor</a>** (09/2021)
-  Deep Learning Model to predict the win percentage of professional e-sports team matches in League Of Legends.
+  Deep Learning Model to predict the win percentage of professional e-sports team matches in League Of Legends with Keras.

 ---